cantonr/rust-by-example/README.md

 The `type` statement can be used to give a new name to an existing type.
 Types must have `UpperCamelCase` names, or the compiler will raise a warning.
 The exception to this rule are the primitive types: `usize`, `f32`, etc.

 The main use of aliases is to reduce boilerplate; for example the `IoResult<T>` type is an alias for the `Result<T, IoError>` type.

+## Conversion

+Primitive types can be converted to each other through [casting](https://doc.rust-lang.org/rust-by-example/types/cast.html).

+Rust addresses conversion between custom types (i.e., `struct` and `enum`) by the use of traits.
+The generic conversions will use the From and Into traits.
+However there are more specific ones for the more common cases, in particular when converting to and from `String`s.